Canada’s “COVID-19 Referendum”: Voting in the Early Federal Election of 2021

 Abstract:

 Canada’s 2021 federal election was called early, less than two years after its previous election, and during the COVID-19 pandemic.
 This was the earliest called election in the fixed date era and additionally served as an unofficial referendum of the incumbent party’s pandemic response.
-How might that have influenced voting?
-Harmonizing electoral districts of official voting data to more aggregate health regions of COVID data, this is the first study to examine COVID severity and voting outcomes for Canada.
+How might that relate to voter turnout and party vote shares?
+Harmonizing electoral districts of official voting data to the more aggregate health regions of COVID data, this is the first study to comprehensively examine COVID severity and voting for Canada.
 Overall, local COVID severity was negatively associated with voter turnout in the 2021 election.
 Local COVID severity was also positively associated with Liberal, NDP, and Green party vote shares and negatively associated with Conservative, BQ, and People’s party vote shares.
-Based on these signed party associations with COVID severity, local voter turnout was slightly higher when moving from COVID-induced party domination toward more COVID-reduced party domination, and from Liberal to Conservative.
+Conversely, local voter turnout was slightly higher when moving from COVID-induced to more COVID-reduced partisanship, as well as from Liberal to more Conservative partisanship.

 Keywords: Canada; COVID-19; Early Elections; Public Health; Voting (search for similar items in EconPapers)